-Why does a deceased persons property require probate?
+Why does a deceased person’s property require probate?

 2) To protect the assets of the deceased.
-Institutions holding assets on behalf the deceased have a duty to protect them.
+Institutions holding assets on behalf of the deceased have a duty to protect them.
 For that reason they will not release assets to anyone without proof they are entitled to handle the assets.
-In the case of a property, it is HM land registry that are responsible for ensuring the deceased’s property is not mishandled.
+In the case of a property, it is HM land registry that is responsible for ensuring the deceased’s property is not mishandled.
 A grant of probate is used to prove that the person attempting to sell or transfer the property has the legal authority to do so.

 When can a probate property be sold?

 Probate property can be sold at any point after a grant of probate has been obtained.
 It can take months to find a buyer so probate properties are often put up for sale during the probate process.
 A house can be “sold” during probate but the sale can only be completed after a grant of probate has been issued.
 This means the probate property can be marketed, a buyer found and a sale agreed.
 However, the exchange of contracts and transfer to the new owner cannot be completed until there is a grant of probate.

 Beneficiaries may choose to sell the inherited property after the administration is complete.
 In this case, the property would be transferred into the beneficiaries names during the estate administration.
 This removes the executor’s right and responsibility to sell the probate property and distribute its proceeds.
 The beneficiaries are then free to sell the property whenever they are ready and split the proceeds amongst themselves.